Trump declines to answer questions in N.Y. attorney general investigation | Law-Order

 "I declined to answer the questions under the rights and privileges afforded to every citizen under the United States Constitution," Trump said in a statement issued roughly an hour after he arrived in a motorcade at the attorney general's office in lower Manhattan for the deposition behind closed doors.
 The Constitution's Fifth Amendment protects against self-incrimination.
 Trump's decision not to answer questions still could carry consequences.
 Should the investigation lead to a trial, jurors could take his silence into account.
 Politically, it also could give adversaries ammunition about whether Trump has something to hide as he mulls another presidential run in 2024.

 James has said her investigation has uncovered significant evidence that the Trump Organization, which manages hotels, golf courses and other real estate, gave banks and tax authorities misleading financial information to obtain benefits.
-Trump did not leave her office until about six hours after arriving, suggesting he faced questioning for much of the day.
+Trump left her office about six hours after arriving, suggesting he faced questioning for much of the day.
 In a social media post after the deposition, Trump called it a "very professional meeting," while boasting about his company.

+A spokesperson for the New York attorney general's office said in a statement that James participated in the deposition and confirmed that Trump invoked his Fifth Amendment rights.
+"Attorney General James will pursue the facts and the law wherever they may lead," the spokesperson added.
+"Our investigation continues."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)